s-ol/alive/docs/internals/writing_extensions.md

   example illustrating the argument names for an Op.
 - `description`: a longer markdown-formatted description of the functionality of this entry.

+## module format
+The lua module should return a `Result` which will be returned as the result from [`(require)`][builtins-require].
+In almost all cases, the return value should be a `Scope` containing individual `Result`s that can be imported together using [`(import)`][builtins-imp] and [`(import*)`][builtins-im_].

+`Constant.meta` calls `Constant.wrap`, which will automatically turn raw tables into `Scope`s and label other Lua primitive types correctly.

+    import Constant from require 'alv.base'

+    -- define some values
+    one = Constant.meta
+      meta:
+        name: 'one'
+        summary: "the number one"
+      value: 1

+    two = Constant.meta
+      meta:
+        name: 'two'
+        summary: "the number two"
+      value: 2

+    -- define and return a Constant of type "scope"
+    -- that contains our exports
+    Constant.meta
+      meta:
+        name: 'numbers'
+        summary: "a module containing common numbers."
+      value: { :one, :two }

 ## defining `Op`s
 Most extensions will want to define a number of *Op*s to be used by the user.